R.O.B.: Reception

 In 2018, Owen S. Good of Polygon remembered his childhood experience with the vintage R.O.B. and assessed the setup as "a novel, if almost Rube Goldberg-esque way of 'playing' with its users ... that quickly got dull".

 Historian Chris Kohler was unimpressed with the product's long-term entertainment value.
 "As video game controller peripherals go, R.O.B. was a particularly gimmicky one.
 Once the novelty of controlling a robot's arms and spinning a glorified top had worn off, usually within days or even hours, R.O.B. got in the way of enjoyment.
 He required battery replacements too often, and it was immediately apparent that the maze barriers in Gyromite could be turned on and off just as easily by tapping the A and B buttons on a standard controller, which was all that R.O.B.'s complicated motions ended up doing."

-In retrospect, Kohler considered R.O.B.'s discontinuation to now be immaterial because the product's whole existence has ultimately amounted to "merely a Trojan horse to get NES systems into American homes".
-He said "The gambit worked like a charm, and nobody missed R.O.B. or the Zapper once players realized that games played with the standard video game controller, like Super Mario Bros. were much more fun."
+In retrospect, Kohler considered R.O.B.'s discontinuation to have become immaterial because the product's whole existence has ultimately amounted to "merely a Trojan Horse to get NES systems into American homes".
+He said "The gambit worked like a charm, and nobody missed R.O.B. or the Zapper once players realized that games played with the standard video game controller, like Super Mario Bros., were much more fun."

 Legacy

 After many failures, the late addition of R.O.B. gave a key product distinction to the launch of the Nintendo Entertainment System, reclassified the platform as a toy, and served as a Trojan Horse to enable the platform's successful launch.
 This, in turn, secured the survival of Nintendo of America and revitalized the entire video game industry.
 A followup promotional poster from Nintendo simply pictured R.O.B. and said, "They said reviving the video game market wasn't humanly possible.
 It wasn't."

-R.O.B. has made cameo appearances in many video games, such as StarTropics (1990) for NES, F-Zero GX (2003), the WarioWare series, The Legend of Zelda: Majora's Mask (2015, 3DS), and the Star Fox series.
+R.O.B. has made cameo appearances in many video games, such as StarTropics (1990) for NES, F-Zero GX (2003), the WarioWare series, The Legend of Zelda: Majora's Mask (2015, 3DS), the Star Fox series, and Mario Kart World.

 R.O.B. is an unlockable character in Mario Kart DS, Super Smash Bros.
 Brawl, Super Smash Bros. for Nintendo 3DS and Wii U, and Super Smash Bros.
 Ultimate, each of which refers to R.O.B. as male.
 In Brawl's adventure mode, The Subspace Emissary, R.O.B. plays a major role in the plot.
 As part of Super Smash Bros. for Nintendo 3DS and Wii U, R.O.B. has two Amiibo figurines, uniquely produced in both the gray and white NES color scheme and the red and white Famicom color scheme.

-R.O.B. is the model for TASBot, a tool-assisted speedrun software bot for video games.
+R.O.B. is the avatar for TASBot, a tool-assisted speedrun software bot for video games.